 While he focused on his songs, the band constantly stretched him with new renditions of other popular groups' music during the 70s.
 With no intermission, his smile grew as the evening kept the audience singing along with him and tapping their feet.

 As we filed out of the auditorium, the conversations around us revealed that we were not the only two that found this to be an extraordinary concert, much of it because of the focus on humanity.
 Feeling so fortunate, I had the opportunity to go to the show in the first place but had no idea I would be touched on so many levels.

 We agreed he had done everything right.
 Yes, he has had a few years to perfect his craft.
-Yet, the sincerity of his words and belief people should follow their dreams exuded from every pore in his body.
+Yet, his words of sincerity and belief that people should follow their dreams exuded from every pore in his body.
 What a gift he gave to us all, and yes reminded us perhaps, we can all be a little kinder to each other.

-Kathy Condon is a journalist and travel writer who has been to 29 countries, 16 islands, and 49 states (Alaska is on list for a future visit) Her goal is to travel and share the stories and attractions she uncovers with her readers.
-Her articles are published on TravelAwaits, Extended Weekend Getaways, Wander With Wonder to name a few.
+Kathy Condon is a journalist and travel writer who has been to 29 countries, 16 islands, and 49 states (Alaska is on the list for a future visit).
+Her goal is to travel and share the stories and attractions she uncovers with her readers.
+Her articles are published on TravelAwaits, Extended Weekend Getaways, and Wander With Wonder, to name a few.